GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

     There can only be one organization level ACM policy per organization

     ```shell
-    # enable accesscontextmanager
+    # enable accesscontextmanager using the current project
     gcloud services enable accesscontextmanager.googleapis.com --project=${BOOT_PROJECT_ID}
-    # Validate if an ACM policy exists
+    # Validate if an ACM policy exists - use the current project (before we create the PROJECT_ID project later

     gcloud access-context-manager policies list --organization=${ORG_ID}

     # To create an ACM policy that applies to the entire organization, run: